Understanding the Types of UK Business Restructuring

 Managing Significant Changes in Personnel

-Enhancing Company's Assets Utilization
+Enhancing Company's Assets Utilisation

 Conclusion